acoshift/arpc/README.md

 ARPC will response http with only these 3 status codes

-- 200 OK
+- 200 OK - function works as expected
-- 400 Bad Request
+- 400 Bad Request - developer (api caller) error, should never happened in production
-- 500 Internal Server Error
+- 500 Internal Server Error - server error, should never happened (server broken)

 ## Example Responses